 Biography

-Gerd re-located to New York 1984 and continued to photograph for major international publications.
-In the early 1990s, he signed on as a contract photographer for National Geographic Magazine, focusing on the social changes in Germany and Eastern Europe.
-This work resulted in the publication of his book, Broken Empire: After the Fall of the USSR, a ten-year retrospective published by National Geographic, and established his reputation as the world’s foremost color photographer covering the region.
-Gerd is a veteran of the renowned A Day in the Life book series; he exhibits his work in galleries and festivals, such as the Perpignan Visa pour L’Image; occasionally shoots advertising; and has won numerous photographic awards, including the IPA’s 2006 Lucie Award for International Photographer of the Year.
+In 1984, Gerd relocated to New York and continued to photograph for major international publications.
+In the early 1990s, he signed on as a contract photographer for National Geographic Magazine, focusing on environmental issues and the social changes in Germany and Eastern Europe.
+This work resulted in the publication of his book, Broken Empire: After the Fall of the USSR, a ten-year retrospective published by National Geographic in 2001.

-Canon Explorers of Light, 2000 – Today
+Canon Explorers of Light, 2000 – 2012

 Selected as one of sixty photographers to be included in the program.